ar-io/ar-io-sdk/README.md

 #### `getEpoch({ epochIndex })`

 Returns the epoch data for the specified block height.
+If no epoch index is provided, the current epoch is used.

 ```typescript
 const io = IO.init();